 Supplementary file format

-In addition to the file containing the text itself, authors may upload supplemental files, such JPG, MP3, or GIF files, as guided by the software during submission.
+In addition to the file containing the text itself, authors may upload supplemental files, such JPG, MP3, PDF, or GIF files, as guided by the software during submission.
 Images should not be embedded in the paper.
 If they are, the file may be too large to upload.
-Please refer to images sequentially in text according to their number: figure 1, figure 2, figure 3; video 1, video 2.
-Figure files (JPG images) should be numbered, e.g., figure-1.jpg to expedite matching the image with the in-text callout.
+Please refer to images sequentially in text according to their number: figure 1, figure 2; video 1, video 2.
+Figure files (JPG images) should be numbered (e.g., figure-1.jpg) to expedite matching the image with the in-text callout.
 Please provide a figure caption for each figure or video describing the image, placing the caption where you would like the image to appear.
-In addition to the caption that appears under the image that credits and contextualizes it, for accessibility reasons, we require separate text that describes the image itself, to be placed within the image's coding.
-Any text that appears in an image ought to be transcribed.
-TWC production personnel will generate this text if it is not provided; authors are responsible for its correctness, which can be assessed during the final phase of production.
+In addition to the caption that appears under the image that credits and contextualizes it, for accessibility reasons, we require separate text, no more than 125 characters, that briefly describes the image itself, to be placed within the image's coding.
 TWC may reformat or resize images to expedite production.

 TWC does not host video.
 Articles can embed video code, as for YouTube.
 The embedding will be added during production, so for submission, authors should simply provide the video's URL and a caption for the video where the display item ought to be placed.
 If relevant, ensure that the URL conceals the identity of the author so as to retain blind peer review.
 If no embed code is provided by YouTube, then permission has been withheld for such embedding by the creator.
 In these cases, TWC will print only a hotlink.
 TWC recommends that authors download a copy of the YouTube video for their records.